Skip to content

 Pinia store state lost between pages — Nuxt resets the Pinia store on every server-side render by default.
 Use pinia.useHydratedStore() or configure the Nuxt Pinia module with persistedstate: true to persist across navigations.
 For user session data, use useState() instead of Pinia — it serializes state into the Nuxt payload automatically.

-For related Vue issues, see Fix: Vue Router Params Not Updating and Fix: Vue Composable Not Reactive.
+For related Vue and SSR issues, see Fix: Vue Router Params Not Updating, Fix: Vue Composable Not Reactive, Fix: Pinia Store Not Working, and Fix: Nitro Not Working.

 F